Preparing image services

 To use this functionality, a geodatabase must be registered with the server, because your mosaic dataset must reside in a geodatabase.
 You can publish the image service with Editing by one of the following:

-- Sharing the geodatabase with ArcGIS Server and publishing the mosaic dataset from the shared geodatabase.
+- Sharing the geodatabase with ArcGIS for Server and publishing the mosaic dataset from the shared geodatabase.

 Since the mosaic dataset will be in an enterprise geodatabase, make sure it is set up to consume the allowed raster types by using the Alter Mosaic Dataset Schema tool.
 When the mosaic dataset is published, there is a schema lock; therefore, you will have to stop the image service to alter the schema if it was not altered prior to publishing.

 You can also set up editor tracking on your mosaic dataset whereby ArcGIS can record the following information for each item added or edited:

 - Name of the user who created it

 - Name of the user who edited it

 - Date and time it was last edited

 The fields to contain this information can be designated on the Editor Tracking tab on the Mosaic Dataset Properties dialog box, or they can be defined or created using the Enable Editor Tracking tool.